phaserjs/phaser/README.md

 <div align="center"><img src="https://phaser.io/images/github/news.jpg"></div>

-> 11th February 2019
+> 10th May 2019

-With a new version as large as 3.16.0 was, there were bound to be some bugs that got overlooked.
-With 3.16.2 we address some of the more important ones.
-Please see the Change Log below for full details.
-If you're using 3.16, then please upgrade to 3.16.2.

-5th February 2019:

-I'm pleased to announce that Phaser 3.16 is now available.
-This version represents a significant milestone in the project as Phaser 3 is now 100% feature complete with all of the initially planned systems now in place.
-The most significant additions in 3.16 is the overhaul of the Input event handling, the long-awaited introduction of the Scale Manager, and the Extern Game Object, which allows for 3rd party rendering support, as required by Spine.
-Spine animation support is being handled exclusively through a Phaser Plugin.
-The current build of the Spine plugin can be found in this repo in the `plugins` folder, along with examples in the Phaser Labs.
-The Spine plugin will be developed independently of Phaser in the coming weeks.

-This is the single largest update of Phaser 3 yet, and as such, there _are_ breaking changes.
-I have painstakingly listed all of them in the Change Log, so please do read it if you're upgrading from an earlier version.
-I know there is a lot to take in, so I'll be covering the new features in the Phaser World newsletter in the coming weeks.

-3.16 also brings together all of the hard work from the community that went in to the documentation.
-They're in a much better state than ever before, and very nearly 100% complete.
-I also completely reworked the internal event system, so event names, callback arguments and more are easy to find in one central place in the docs and can be reference in your code with either strings or properly name-spaced constants.
+After months of hard work, we're very happy to announce that Phaser 3.17 is now released.
+This is a significant update for a number of reasons, bring some great new features and fixes out.
+The first is that we have moved the DOM Element Game Objects from the 'experimental' flag they were previously hidden under, finished them off, fully documented them and moved them to main.
+DOM Elements are a great way to layer HTML content over the top of your game and control it, just as if it was a standard Game Object.
+Have a look at the demos, read the docs and get stuck-in using them!

+Also brand new in this release are Shader Game Objects.
+Previously, if you wished to use a custom shader in your game, you'd have to create your own WebGL pipeline to handle it.
+Now, with 3.17, adding a shader is a single line of code - and what's more, you can manipulate them just like regular Game Objects, so they can be rotated, scaled, have hit areas and so on.
+As with DOM Elements please see the new examples and read the fully complete API Docs to learn how to use them.

+The final significant new feature comes in the way of masks.
+Phaser 3 has always supported Bitmap and Geometry Masks, but using them was limited (you couldn't mask children inside Containers, for example), and they were pretty slow.
+After a lot of development they're now fully batched, meaning the same mask applied to thousands of game objects no longer impacts performance.
+They can also be nested and will restore the mask stack as they're used and what's more, you can now add masks to Cameras.
+This is a great feature in itself and opens up the possibility for lots of visual effects in your games.

+It doesn't end there, though.
+You'll find hundreds of great new features, updates and fixes.
+So, as usual, please do spend some time digging through the Change Log.
+I assure you, it's worth while :)

 A massive thank-you to everyone who supports Phaser on Patreon and PayPal.
-It's your backing that allows me to work on this full-time.
+Your continued backing has allowed me to work on Phaser all year, and great new releases like 3.17 are the very real result of that.
+It's quite literally your backing that allows me to work on this as much as I do.
 If you've ever considered becoming a backer, now is the perfect time!

 As always, please check out the [Change Log](#changelog) for comprehensive details about what recent versions contain.